get-convex/aggregate/README.md

 When you call the `addTwo` mutation, the count will increase by... one.
 That's because TypeScript runs both `db.query`s before running the `db.patch`s.
 But with the Aggregate component, the count goes up by two as intended.
+That's because component operations are atomic.

 ```ts
 export const addTwo = mutation({